 - Enable tracking of the underlying assets' performance - these assets are always known and made visible to the investor.

 - ETNs do not have to hold the actual underlying assets, it instead offers investors synthetic exposure to the performance of the assets.They are subject to the same market risks as the underlying assets they track and will be exposed to the same day-to-day price fluctuations.

 - When an investor buys an ETN, the issuer promises to pay the performance of the underlying assets (less expenses).Listed, traded, and settled in Rands.

 - Market maker presence to ensure adequate liquidity.

 - Open a brokerage account with a JSE Equity Market member.

 - Open an investment plan with an ETN provider and make a lump sum investment or invest by debit order.

-- Use a platform that allows you to buy ETN products from different issuers.
+- Use a Financial Services Provider’s (FSP) online platform that allows investors to purchase ETF products from different issuers.